robertwhaskell/data-structures/README.md

     Note - node values must be immutable.
     - Graph traversal resource: http://eddmann.com/posts/depth-first-search-and-breadth-first-search-in-python/
 - Graph shortest path algorithms: Dijkstra's and Bellman-Ford.
     - Dijkstra's algorithm will find the shortest path between two nodes.
 Bellman-Ford also does this, but will handle negative edge weights.
 Use it in graphs that could contain negative weights.
-- Hash Table
-    - A simple hash table.
-It accepts only strings and places them in buckets based on the hashed value of their key.

 Collaborations: Robert Haskell & Nick Draper (coders)